Research Overview

 -Optimizing a single-cell RNA sequencing technology to investigate gene regulation in yeasts link

-Some components of regulatory networks can modify the impact of mutations to other components.
+Some genes or environments can modify the impact of mutations.
 For example, proteins that repress the activity of other proteins may also tend to repress the impacts of mutations.
 What are other rules that dictate whether one protein represses or enhances the impacts of mutations in another?
-To investigate rules that arise from regulatory relationships, my lab focuses on the network of proteins that are regulated by the protein-folding chaperone, Hsp90.
+Are epistasis (GxG) and other types of genetic interactions (e.g. ExG, ExExG) predictable?
+To investigate rules that help predict genetic interactions, my lab originally focused on the network of proteins that are regulated by the protein-folding chaperone, Hsp90.
 Hsp90 modifies the impacts of mutations in many genes, sometimes dampening these impacts but more often exaggerating them.
-My lab’s goal is to predict which impacts of mutation will be repressed v. enhanced by Hsp90.
-In doing so we strive to reveal generic rules that explain how regulatory network structure contributes to epistasis.
+Recently, we’ve begun exploring gene-by-environment interactions across drug resistant mutations.
+We strive to develop better models to predict the impacts of mutation and how these impacts change with genetic and environmental context.

 Relevant Papers: